Showcases

 What follows is a cohesive, detailed description and analysis of everything involved in doing a Seth’s Talent Showcase.
 You will be quizzed afterwards.
 (Just kidding.
 This isn’t a classroom.)

-WHAT IS A SHOWCASE?
+WHAT IS A CABARET SHOWCASE?

-WHAT MAKES SETH’s TALENT SHOWCASE SPECIAL?
+WHAT MAKES SETH’s CABARET SHOWCASE SPECIAL?

 HOW DOES THE BRINGING SIX PEOPLE WORK EXACTLY?